What is Test & Tag?

 The Australian Standards recommend particular test and tag frequencies based on the type of environment the appliance resides in.
+This is shown in the AS 3760 Standard via 'Table 4' which explains the minimum requirement.
 Sometimes, this might differ depending on a workplaces individual risk assessment.

 If you would like more information on the test and tag industry, test and tag equipment or perhaps had a question relating to the Australian Standards, please don't hesitate to contact us.